Jean Rollin: 1990s

 His next directorial feature, La fiancée de Dracula (The Fiancée of Dracula) went into production in 1999.
 Rollin had written the screenplay for the film, as he did with many of his previous works.
 During which time, Rollin was receiving dialysis for kidney disease and for periods of time, did not remain with the film crew and production was shared with Jean-Noël Delamarre in his absence, while Rolling was staying at a hotel in Caen.
 Filming locations included the islands of Chausey where the majority of the filming took place, a cemetery in Épinay-Champlâtreux, a castle in Blandy, Seine-et-Marne, and port of Pourville-lès-Dieppes.
 Long-time collaborators Brigitte Lahaie, Catherine Castel and Nathalie Perrey returned for prominent roles in the film.
 Rollin's niece, Sandrine Thoquet appeared in the film as a young vampire burned by the rays of the sun.
 Following production, Rollin received a kidney transplant in October 2000 during the post-production which lasted for almost two years.
 The film was successfully shown in theatres on 14 August 2002, for which Rollin was not completely satisfied of the release date.
 However, he was pleased that it was released to theaters and was somewhat well received.

 Personal life and death

 Rollin was married to Simone Rollin Roth Le Gentil (née Morel), with whom he had two sons, Serge and Carel.
 He was married to Simone until his death.

 Rollin died on 15 December 2010 after a long battle with cancer and was survived by his wife Simone, son Serge and granddaughter Gabrielle.
 He is buried at Père Lachaise Cemetery in Paris.
 Rollin's son, Carel (1973–2001), and his wife, Simone (1934–2016), rest alongside him.

 Selected filmography

-The following list consists of Jean Rollin's mainstream works as both director and writer and not of his pseudonym or pornographic works.
+The following list consists of Jean Rollin's mainstream works as both director and writer and not of his pseudonymous or pornographic works.
 For a complete list of his entire work, including producer and acting credits, see full filmography.